PacktPublishing/Mastering-DevOps-on-Microsoft-Power-Platform/Chapter10/README.md

 ## Usage

-Fork this repository and change the values of variables to adjust to your Power Platform tenant and Microsoft Azure subscription.
+Fork this repository and change the values of variables to adjust to your Power Platform environment.

 ## Contributing